Robert Catesby: Death

 Richard Walsh, Sheriff of Worcester, and his company of 200 men besieged Holbeche House at about 11:00 am on 8 November.
 While crossing the courtyard Thomas Wintour was hit in the shoulder.
 John Wright was shot, followed by his brother, and then Rookwood.
 Catesby and Percy were reportedly both dropped by a single lucky shot, while standing near the door.
 Catesby managed to crawl inside the house, where his body was later found, clutching a picture of the Virgin Mary.
-This and his gold crucifix were sent to London, to demonstrate what "superstitious and Popish idols" had inspired the plotters.
+That and his gold crucifix were sent to London, to demonstrate what "superstitious and Popish idols" had inspired the plotters.
 The survivors were taken into custody and the dead buried near Holbeche.
-On the orders of the Earl of Northampton however, the bodies of Catesby and Percy were exhumed and decapitated.
+On the orders of the Earl of Northampton, the bodies of Catesby and Percy were exhumed and decapitated.
 John Harington made an opportune study of the heads while en route to London, and later reflected: "more terrible countenances were never looked upon".
-Placed on "the side of the Parliament House", Catesby's head became one of the "sightless spectators of their own failure".
+Placed on "the side of the Parliament House", Catesby's head on a spike became one of the "sightless spectators of their own failure".
+Catesby and the other plotters were declared guilty by an Act of Attainder passed by Parliament in 1605 (without a trial).
+All of their property was thus forfeit to the Crown and could not be passed by will.
+Robert Catesby's mother Anne was able to remain in Ashby St Legers due to her life interest, but after her death that property also passed to James I.